Listen to your inner voice; it will tell you the truth. -Ernest Holmes

 I should call ________. >>

 Be mindful that when you have your list of “shoulds,” in front of you – it might bring some weird feelings.
-It could make you feel embarrassed, shameful, guilty, behind, or maybe even less than some standard…just to name a few.
+It could make you feel embarrassed, shameful, guilty, or behind in some way.
 Even if you feel like this, continue on with us — we’ll get rid of the discomfort in the next few steps.
 This is a positive step.
 You are getting clear on hidden emotions that you’ve been carrying around.
 As we work through them in the next steps, you’ll be able to release any negative attachment…

 Now, read your list over if you wrote something down.